henry32144/academic-kickstart/content/en/authors/chenghan/_index.md

 A software engineer who enthusiast at learning and using technology to make the world more interesting.

 Graduated from Tunghai University in Taiwan.
 Having experience in both Front-End and Back-End developing, Machine Learning and App developing.
 Love to try new things, and willing to overcome challenges.
-Passionate at product making, hope to solve user's problems with teammates.
+Passionate at product making, hope to make things which will improve many people life.